Mike Sorber: International career

 Sorber earned his first cap with the national team in a January 25, 1992 loss to the Commonwealth of Independent States team.
 He would go on to earn a total of 67 caps, scoring 2 goals with the national team.

 Sorber played in the 1994 FIFA World Cup held in his home country.
 Following the tournament, national team coach Bora Milutinović stated "When you analyze the World Cup, Sorber was probably our MVP.
 It is difficult for me to explain what I feel about him.
 He is disciplined and intelligent."
 He earned his final cap in a 1998 friendly against Paraguay.
 Although named as an alternate for the 1998 FIFA World Cup team, he was not chosen for the final roster.

 Coaching

 Sorber retired in February 2001 and returned to his alma mater, Saint Louis University, where he joined the Billikens as their assistant coach.

 Sorber was an assistant coach for the U.S. men's national team.
 He was named to the position by head coach Bob Bradley in May 2007.

 On October 5, 2011, MLS expansion side Montreal Impact announced that Sorber had joined the club as an assistant coach.
 In January 2013, following the departure of head coach Jesse Marsch, the Montreal Impact announced that it will not retain the services of Mike Sorber for the 2013 season.

 On February 1, 2014, Sorber was hired by the Philadelphia Union of MLS as an assistant coach.
 He was named the Director of Soccer Operations for LAFC in 2017.

+On January 19, 2022, Sorber joined Toronto FC as an assistant coach/Technical Director, reuniting with Bradley after the latter had been named the club's head coach and sporting director.
+On June 26, 2023, following the dismissal of Bradley, TFC announced that Sorber would not remain with the team.